open-AIMS/NEC-estimation/README.md

     #>    EC_50 EC_50_lw EC_50_up
     #>  5.70711  5.62851  5.70711

-Note that the median estimate is the same as the upper bound.
-This indicates that the ‘absolute’ EC50 may lie beyond the observed data, because the lowest values here are just below 0.2, and the ‘absolute’ *ECx* type scales between the higher predicted values (usually *top* or the y-intercept) and 0.
+Note that the median estimate for our EC50 is the same as the upper bound.
+This indicates that the ‘absolute’ EC50 may lie beyond the observed data, because the lowest values here are just below 0.2, and the ‘absolute’ *ECx* type scales between the highest predicted values (usually *top* or the y-intercept) and 0.
 We could use *type = ‘relative’* in our call to *extract\_ECx* or we can try extending the *x.range*.
-Which you use depends on your specific context and question.
+Which option to use depends on the specific context and question.
 Let’s try extending the x.range.

     load(file = "out_temp.RData")
     ECx50 <- extract_ECx(out, ECx.val = 50, x.range = c(0.01, 8))